stackpress/lib/docs/Events.md

 A Map of event matches with their patterns and data.

-#### Getting Task Queue
+### 2.7.
+Getting Task Queue

-The following example shows how to get a task queue for a specific event.
+The following example shows how to get a task queue for a specific event to inspect pending tasks.

 ```typescript
 const queue = emitter.tasks('trigger something');